Education Series

 Come wash your reusable container or cutlery at our sink after using it to eat at the food vendors.

-Ask us your sustainability questions.
-We would love to connect with all Bass Coast community members that care about the environment and the unique role our community contributes to sustainable practices on our planet.
+Ask us your sustainability questions at the Eco Hub or contact basscoastgreenteam@gmail.com after the festival.
+We would love to connect with all Bass Coast community members who care about the environment.

 Cigarette filters are the worst form of MOOP